The Paperback Edition

 Bobby’s letters became shorter and shorter and there were fewer of them.

 He said he loved me and missed me.
-I knew that.
-But sometimes it seemed like an afterthought.
+I knew that he did…but sometimes it seemed like an afterthought.

 His life had changed so much and he was different.
 Mine had not.
 I was not.